 4. Ditch Your Air Fresheners For Essential Oils

 Air fresheners are nothing but a dangerous cocktail of all sorts of unlabeled toxic chemicals such as benzene, toluene, and formaldehyde, to name a few.
 Furthermore, the fragrance that reaches your nose is also loaded with harmful compounds that could also double up as pest-poison.
 Because the toxic particulate matter in air fresheners are microscopic in nature, they can lodge themselves deep into your body.
 For this reason, it may be years before you start noticing yourself falling a frequent victim to eye or skin irritations, headaches, and respiratory problems.
-On a much deeper level, you could even experience damaging effects on your hormones, heart, lungs, and central nervous system.5
+On a much deeper level, you could even experience damaging effects on

 Also, air fresheners don’t really make the air around you either fresh or clean; instead, they just mask the foul odors.
 Smells come from a source, and a more sustainable method of keeping your space odor-free is to get rid of that source.
 If, however, you enjoy a good scent in your home, opt for essential oils.
 You could use a plug-in aromatherapy diffuser or a reed diffuser to dissipate the fragrance around the rooms.
 Essential oils are completely natural sans any chemicals, and they not just repel insects but also help you relax and sleep well!